Introduction – The Financial Crime Challenge

 But does this solve the problem?

-I would contend we need to do more, and encouragingly, global
+I would contend we need to do more, and encouragingly, global regulators are increasingly evaluating the potential of technology to help us combat/prevent financial crime.

 The Role & Evolution of the Compliance Function

-In the context of this article, the traditional role of the compliance
+In the context of this article, the traditional role of the compliance function is to ensure organisations adhere to their legal and regulatory requirements to mitigate financial crime risks.

-As technology changes the way financial services are provided, and
+As technology changes the way financial services are provided, and innovation brings new products/services to market, it is imperative that the compliance function evolves and adapts to an ever-changing

 regulatory environment.

-change in recent years, with increased regulatory demands and newly
+In particular, the financial services industry has undergone significant change in recent years, with increased regulatory demands and newly emerging financial crime typologies.

-This reality necessitates an evolution in the compliance function as it
+This reality necessitates an evolution in the compliance function as it adapts to new regulations, technologies, and best practices to ensure effective risk management.

 The question is how best to meet this challenge?
-How to effectively
+How to effectively combat financial crime in an increasingly dynamic and complex global environment?

 Embracing Technology

-A significant part of the solution is creating an awareness of
+A significant part of the solution is creating an awareness of technological solutions.

-Technology can play an increasingly crucial role in financial crime
+Technology can play an increasingly crucial role in financial crime detection and prevention by enabling faster and more accurate data analysis, enhanced risk assessment capabilities, and improved regulatory compliance.

-prevention of financial crime in a number of various (evolving) ways.
+Technology can create opportunities for the compliance function and the prevention of financial crime in a number of various (evolving) ways.

 Namely – not exclusively: